-- the coldest temperature in the garage does not fall below -31°F (-35°C) - 2. the battery is left on the charger continuously - the battery is initially topped off at a temperature above 32°F(0°C)
+- 1. the coldest temperature in the garage does not fall below -31°F (-35°C). - the battery is drained to a ~60% state of charge prior to storage and you check its state of charge at least monthly and charge it back up to 60% if it has dropped below 30%. - 3. the battery is initially topped off at a temperature above 32°F (0°C).

 Storage temperatures below -31°F (-35°C) may result in accelerated permanent decay of the battery performance, and hence it is not recommended.
-Above this temperature, working as a system with the BMS, the charger will ensure the battery survives winter storage with no permanent damage, even if the temperatures dip well below freezing for weeks at a time.

-Note: To prevent battery damage, the BMS will prevent the charger from charging the battery at a temperature below 32°F (0°C).
-As long as the battery was initially topped off by the charger above 32°F (0°C) and remains on the charger through the winter at temperatures above -31°F (-35°C), the system will guard the battery from damage.
+Above this temperature and following the long-term storage guidelines (see "Parking and Long Term Storage", on page 5.25) will ensure the battery survives winter storage with no permanent damage, even if the temperatures dip well below freezing for weeks at a time.
+Note that, while charging, to prevent battery damage, the BMS will prevent the charger from charging the battery at a temperature below 32°F (0°C).
+Again, as long as the battery was drained to ~60% state of charge and kept above 30% state of charge through the winter at temperatures above -31°F (-35°C), the battery will be safe from damage.